-Table 18 - Structural service providers (48)
+Table 17 - Structural service providers

-Structural service providers Actually in place as of 31/12/2022
+Structural service providers Actually in place as of 31/12/2023

-Infrastructure 1
+Infrastructure

-IT - Service Desk 3
+IT - Service Desk

-IT - Security 1
+IT - Security

-Registers (including OSS) 3
+Registers (including OSS)

-Other - Software management/development 3
+Other - Software management/development

-Total structural service providers 11
+Total structural service providers

-Table 19 - Interim workers
+Table 18 - Interim workers

-Interim workers FTEs in 2022 Total interim workers 0
+Interim workers FTEs in 2023 Total interim workers 0

-(46) For the list of agreements and further details on the split of FTEs between these agreements, refer to Annex XI Plan for grant, contribution or service-level agreements.
+&lt;sup>35 For the list of agreements and further details on the split of FTEs between these agreements, refer to Annex XI Plan for grant, contribution or service-level agreements.

-(47) Extension of the IPA grant agreement to 2023 under negotiation.
+&lt;sup>36 Extension of the IPA grant agreement to 2023 under negotiation.

-(48) Service providers are contracted by a private company and carry out specialised outsourced tasks of a horizontal/support nature.
+&lt;sup>37 Service providers are contracted by a private company and carry out specialised outsourced tasks of a horizontal/support nature.